d3vr0n/load_balanced_microservice/readme.md

   "array2": [3, 4, 5, 6, 6, 1, 12, 8]
 }
 ```
-This will build and start the .NET and Go microservices, along with the Nginx load balancer.

 ### Configuration
 - __dotnetmicroservice__: Defined in the dotnetmicroservice1 directory.